jnschalk/digibyte/README.md

 What is DigiByte?
 ----------------

-DigiByte (DGB) is a rapidly growing decentralized, global blockchain that was founded in early 2014 with a focus on cyber security, payments & secure communications technologies.
+DigiByte is a rapidly growing open-source blockchain created in late 2013 and released in early 2014.
+After 6 years of forward thinking development, DigiByte has become one of the safest, fastest, longest and most decentralized UTXO blockchain in existence.

-For more information, as well as an immediately useable, binary version of the DigiByte Core software, see https://digibyte.io
+For more information, as well as an immediately useable, binary version of the DigiByte Core software, go to the [DigiByte website])https://digibyte.io).

 DigiByte FAQ
 -------------